 Yep, the old 80/20 rule (thanks Tim Ferriss!).

 Without even firing up Salesforce.com, I bet you can close your eyes and think of the products and services that generate 75% of your sales.

 But which ones drive PROFITS.

-Oddly enough many marketers don’t approach mobile sales tools with profit at the top of their minds.
+Oddly enough many marketers don’t approach mobile sales tools apps with profit at the top of their minds.
 Why not?

 At the end of the year, how awesome would it be to walk into your review with tangible evidence that you directly influenced measurable increases in profits?